-up from different materials.
-Observers should keep a record of each specification.
-The average lengths can then be determined from the observed branchlines set (IOTC, 2010).
-WCPFC and SPC/FFA Measure the length of the line that is attached to the floats.
-Floatline length usually remains the same throughout the trip (WCPFC, 2015).
-Measure the length of a sample of the majority of branchlines used; there may be slight variability in branchline length due to repairs conducted during an observer trip (WCPFC, 2015).
-Count the number of hooks that are set from one buoy to another.
-Include any branchlines attached directly to floats in the count of the number of branchlines between two floats (WCPFC, 2015).
-The number is usually constant along the line, but can vary in some cases (WCPFC, 2015).
-If the vessel attaches a branchline directly to the buoy (a 'shark line'), do not count this as one of the hooks per basket (SPC and FFA, 2014).
-Record the mainline line shooter speed, if the vessel has a line shooter.
-The line shooter will normally have an indicator to show its running speed (WCPFC, 2015).
-Record the vessel speed during setting by watching the GPS or speed log over several seconds to estimate the average speed of the vessel.
-Record to one decimal point (SPC and FFA, 2014).
+up from different

+materials.

+Observers should

+keep a record of

+each specification.

+The average

+lengths can then

+be determined

+from the observed

+branchlines set

+(IOTC, 2010).

+WCPFC Measure the Measure the Count the number Record the

+and length of the line length of a sample of hooks that are mainline line

+SPC/FFA that is attached to of the majority of set from one buoy shooter speed, if

+0. 0/ /. the floats.
+Floatline branchlines used; to another.
+Include the vessel has a

+length usually there may be slight any branchlines line shooter.
+The

+remains the same variability in attached directly to line shooter will

+throughout the trip branchline length floats in the count normally have an

+(WCPFC, 2015). due to repairs of the number of indicator to show

+( conducted during branchlines its running speed

+an observer trip between two floats (WCPFC, 2015).

+(WCPFC, 2015).
+Record the vessel

+(WCPFC, 2013).
+(WCPFC, 2015).

+The number is speed during

+usually constant setting by

+along the line, but watching the GPS

+can vary in some or speed log over

+cases (WCPFC, several seconds to

+2015).
+If the vessel estimate the

+attaches a average speed of

+branchline directly the vessel.
+Record

+to the buoy (a to one decimal

+'shark line'), do not point (SPC and

+count this as one FFA, 2014).

+of the hooks per

+basket (SPC and

+FFA, 2014).